 Best Short Film

 To qualify for this category, films must not exceed 50 minutes.
 A web-series with a total running time of under 50 minutes is eligible in this category.
-The winner of this award will receive a $250 cash prize, along with their name on the Best Short Film SIFA trophy, and their own individual-sized trophy.
+The winner of this award will receive a $250 cash prize, along with their name on the Best Short Film SIFA trophy, and a trophy.

 Best Long-form Film